What Can I Study?

 After your home institution nominates you, you will be invited to apply for exchange at the University of Toronto via our Mobility Online portal.

-Please review the documents U of T Engineering requires.
+Please review the documents required by U of T Engineering.

 Student applicants must submit:

-• Course descriptions: A typed chart or list that briefly details all post-secondary courses you have/will complete before coming to U of TThe chart or list should include course titles and a short description or list of the main topics covered in each course (copying and pasting from a course calendar/syllabus is fine).
+- Course descriptions: A typed chart or list that briefly details all post-secondary courses you have/will complete before your arrival at U of T. This document should include course titles, as well as brief descriptions or a list of the main topics covered for each course (copying and pasting from a course calendar or syllabus is acceptable).

 Partner institution staff must submit:

-• English language test, if applicable: Please refer to our English language requirement page for details.
+- English language test results, if applicable: Please refer to our English language requirement page for details.

 The Faculty of Information offers unique undergraduate program, the Bachelor of Information.
 The Bachelor of Information (BI) considers the interactions between information technologies and social worlds, providing you with the conceptual tools and practical techniques necessary to understand and effect change in a data-intensive society.